 I seasoned this Burrata Grilled Peach Salad with O Blood Orange Olive Oil, sent to me by O Olive Oil & Vinegar as a gift.

-Since I shared my melon and prosciutto salad, I was craving for this equally delicious and summery burrata peach salad.
+Since I shared my melon and prosciutto salad, I was craving for this equally delicious and summery grilled peach arugula salad with burrata and prosciutto di Parma.

 There is nothing like the freshness of a creamy burrata.
-I’m a cheese person and I adore fresh white cheeses like mozzarella and burrata and of course the superb Venezuelan white cheeses: queso Guayanés and queso de mano.
+I’m a cheese person.
+I adore fresh white cheeses like the superb Venezuelan white cheeses: queso Guayanés and queso de mano.
+And of course, mozzarella and burrata.

 Burrata is a cheese typical of Andria, a city in the Apulia region, in southern Italy.
 It’s made with mozzarella scraps and cream.
-The outer “shell” is like mozzarella but when you cut it, the inside is soft, runny and extra creamy.
+They are similar in flavor.
+The outer “shell” of the burrata is like mozzarella.
+But when you cut it, the inside is super soft, runny, and extra creamy.
 Since 2016, “Burrata di Andria” holds the Indicazione Geografica Protetta seal, conferred by the European Union.

 To reach the Nirvana salad, I served the burrata, prosciutto and peaches over a bed of baby arugula, some purple basil leaves and seasoned all with a very unique olive oil: O Blood Orange Olive Oil (affiliate link), and my balsamic vinegar reduction.